Delirante/assignment_PDT/README.md

 **Application description**: `Application shows on map various healthcare objects in Bratislava city.
 User have option to mark which objects he want to show on map, like doctors, dentists, hospitals ect.
 There are three main usecases which can my application do.
-1.)
-Show on map healthcare objects and fill them with color based on how far they are from user position.
+* 1. Show on map healthcare objects and fill them with color based on how far they are from user position.
+* 2. Show on map healthcare objects in selected area like Ruzinov, Petrzalka ect.
-2.) `
+* 3. `

 **Data source**: `Open street map`